International | Local | Politics | Science | Business | Entertainment | Weather | Opinion

 Kuiper burst out laughing hard enough to give her ribs a jolt of pain.
 “Of course, of course.
 I mostly leapt around Blooming Moon - you can do some wild shit in a sixth of this gravity.”

 Eun Sol spent a moment marveling at the thought.
 “I’d love to see that someday.
 The furthest up I’ve been is a field trip to the ISS replica, and...”
 She mimed a preposterous amount of vomiting.
-“But when all this is over, and we’re finally back from Malang, I want to see New Svalbard with you.”
+“But when all this is over, and we’re finally back from Malang, I want to see New Svalbard.”

-“It’s honestly pretty boring, once you get used to being on the Moon.
+“It’s honestly pretty boring, even if you haven't lived there your whole life.
 I’ve seen a lot of underwhelmed tourists through the years.”

 Eun Sol shot her a come the fuck on, work with me look.